-NSW manufacturers produce almost 30% of the country’s total manufacturing output, generating around $33 billion in industry value.
-They also directly employ around 253,000 people, accounting for almost one-third of jobs in the sector countrywide.
+NSW manufacturers produce almost one third of Australia’s total manufacturing output, generating around $33 billion in industry value.
+They also directly employ around 253,000 people – almost one third of all jobs in the sector nationwide.

 NSW advanced manufacturing industry development strategy